-The school will put the pupil at the centre of all decisions made about special educational provision.
+The school will put the pupil and their parents at the heart of all decisions made about special educational provision.

-When we are aiming to identify whether a pupil needs special education provision, we will have an early discussion with their parent/carer.
+When we are aiming to identify whether a pupil needs special education provision, we will have an early discussion with the pupil and their parents.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account any concerns the parents have - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are
+Everyone develops a good understanding of the pupil's areas of strength and difficulty

+- >We take into account any concerns the parents have - > Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are

-Notes of these early discussions will be added to the pupil's record and shared with their parents.
+Notes of these early discussions will be added to the pupil's record and given to their parents.